Tubeway Army

 Tubeway Army were a London-based new wave band led by lead singer Gary Numan.
-Formed at the height of punk rock in 1977 the band gradually changed to an electronic sound.
+Formed at the height of punk rock in 1977, the band gradually changed to an electronic sound.
 They were the first band of the electronic era to have a synthesiser-based number-one hit, with their single "Are 'Friends' Electric?" and its parent album Replicas both topping the UK charts in mid-1979.
 After its release, Numan opted to drop the Tubeway Army name and release music under his own name as he was the sole songwriter, producer and public face of the band, but he retained the musicians from Tubeway Army as his backing band.

 History

 Early years

 Aged 18 years, Gary Webb had fronted London band Mean Street in 1976 (their song "Bunch of Stiffs" appeared on the Live at the Vortex compilation, and was the B-side of the Vortex 7-inch).
 After leaving this band, he auditioned as lead guitarist for another band called The Lasers, where he met bass-player Paul Gardiner.
 The Lasers soon became Tubeway Army, and were eventually reformed with Webb's uncle Jess Lidyard on drums.
-Webb rechristened himself "Valerian", Gardiner "Scarlett" and Lidyard "Rael".
+Webb renamed himself "Valerian", Gardiner "Scarlett", and Lidyard "Rael".

 Webb was a prolific songwriter.
-The band began playing gigs on the punk scene in London and via demo recordings (later released as The Plan) managed to secure a record deal with the independent Beggars Banquet label.
-They released two guitar-heavy, punk-style singles in the first half of 1978 ("That's Too Bad"/"Oh!
-Didn't I Say", and "Bombers"/"Blue Eyes"/"OD Receiver").
-These failed to chart.
+The band began playing gigs on the punk scene in London and managed to secure a record deal with the independent Beggars Banquet label.
+In February 1978 the punk rock style debut single "That's Too Bad" was released, but failed to make much impact.
+Shortly after the band made demo recordings (later released as The Plan) to give Beggars Banquet an idea of the songs they had.
+In summer 1978 a second single, "Bombers"/"Blue Eyes"/"OD Receiver", was released, but failed to chart.

 During this time the band went through some line-up changes, changing drummers and briefly adding a second guitarist, but due to musical differences Webb and Gardiner split with them as they wanted to move away from punk rock.

 By this time Tubeway Army had decided to abandon live shows – Webb was unhappy with pub-venue gigs on the often violent London punk scene.
 Their last gig in July 1978 (sharing the bill with The Skids) was abandoned halfway through the set because of violence and Webb decided that Tubeway Army would become a studio-only band.
 (There are only 2 known recordings of Tubeway Army concerts – Live at the Roxy in 1977 and a London show from February 1978 – this was released as a bootleg album in the early 1980s.
 It was later officially included under the title Living Ornaments '78 as bonus tracks on the 1998 CD re-release of the Tubeway Army album).